stangri/source.openwrt.melmac.net/slider-support/files/README.md

 - GL-Inet AR750: ```opkg update; opkg install slider-support-ar750;```.
 - GL-Inet MT300N: ```opkg update; opkg install slider-support-mt300n;```.

-If these packages are not found in the official feed/repo for your version of OpenWrt/LEDE Project, you will need to [add a custom repo to your router](https://github.com/stangri/openwrt_packages/blob/master/README.md#on-your-router) first.
+If these packages are not found in the official feed/repo for your version of OpenWrt/LEDE Project, you will need to add a custom repo to your router following instructions on [GitHub](https://github.com/stangri/openwrt_packages/blob/master/README.md#on-your-router)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/openwrt_packages@master/README.md#on-your-router) first.

 ### Requirements

-While not required, the [```travelmate```](https://github.com/openwrt/packages/blob/master/net/travelmate/files/README.md) package is highly recommended.
+While not required, the ```travelmate``` package available on [GitHub](https://github.com/openwrt/packages/blob/master/net/travelmate/files/README.md)/[jsDelivr](https://cdn.jsdelivr.net/gh/openwrt/packages@master/net/travelmate/files/README.md) is highly recommended.
 You will also need to create the WWAN interface (```trm_wwan``` is the recommended name as it is the default WWAN interface name used by ```travelmate``` and this service).
 This service also requires the following package to be installed on your router: ```relayd```.
 It should be automatically installed as a dependency during the service install.